 It’s a customizable (using FiddlerScript) free tool that has a long and distinguished history, so if your goal is to sniff HTTP/HTTPS traffic like a boss, Fiddler is the way to go.

 There’s a lot you can do with Fiddler, especially if you’re in the mood to don the hacker hoodie:

-- Security testing: Lets you simulate man-in-the-middle attacks and decrypts all HTTPS traffic for you.
+Security testing: Lets you simulate man-in-the-middle attacks and decrypt all HTTPS traffic for you.